 When creating a cube from defined locations with no temporal aggregation, you choose the variables from your data that you want to include in the cube, and a Fill Empty Bins with option that is most appropriate if there are null values or missing features at particular time periods in the dataset and you do not want the locations to be dropped.

 When creating a cube from defined locations with temporal aggregation, you must choose the Summary Fields that you want to include in the resulting cube and the Statistic type that will be used to summarize them.
 Because each location must have a value at every time step, in addition to choosing a Statistic type, you must also choose how to complete the time series using the Fill Empty Bins with parameter.
 Multiple options are available, and you can choose a different fill type for each field being summarized.

 Statistic types (defined locations and aggregating points cubes)

 The available statistic types are as follows:

-Null values present in any of the Summary Fields will result in those features being excluded from analysis.
-If having the count of points in each bin is part of your analysis strategy, you may want to consider creating separate cubes, one for the count (without summary fields) and one for summary fields.
-If the set of null values is different for each summary field, you may also consider creating a separate cube for each summary field.
+Null values present in any of the summary fields will result in those features being excluded from analysis.
+If having the count of points in each bin is part of your analysis strategy, consider creating separate cubes, one for the count (without summary fields) and one for summary fields.
+If the set of null values is different for each summary field, consider creating a separate cube for each summary field.